angular/material/README.md

   </body>
 ```

-> Please note that the above RawGit usage is only for development purposes and is intended **ONLY** or sharing low-traffic, temporary examples or demos with small numbers of people.
+> Please note that the above RawGit access is intended **ONLY**  for development purposes or sharing low-traffic, temporary examples or demos with small numbers of people.

 <br/>